ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

-Clients MAY optimistically start sending proxied IP packets before receiving the response to its IP proxying request, noting however that those may not be processed by the IP proxy if it responds to the request with a failure, or if the datagrams are received by the IP proxy before the request.
+Clients MAY optimistically start sending proxied IP packets before receiving the response to its IP proxying request, noting however that those may not be processed by the IP proxy if it responds to the request with a failure or if the datagrams are received by the IP proxy before the request.
 Since receiving addresses and routes is required in order to know that a packet can be sent through the tunnel, such optimistic packets might be dropped by the IP proxy if